 Mahihko beamed and deftly undid the sleeves of the sweater before holding it up for the chupadore to admire.
-"No, my dear, this is cashmere, and yes, you are more than welcome to try it on if you like, because I bet it would fit your svelte little frame just about perfect."
+"No, my dear, this is cashmere, and yes, you are more'n welcome to try it on if you like, because I bet it would fit yer svelte li'l frame just about perfect."

-"That’s because the belt was black and you don’t own any black shoes," Mahihko chided, which made Lone groan and tap a finger irritably against the table.
+"That’s 'cuz the belt was black an' you don’t own any black shoes," Mahihko chided, which made Lone groan and tap a finger irritably against the table.

 "I don’t wear shoes!
 Neither do you!"

 "That sounds like a you-problem," Mahihko commented as Donut held up the turtleneck at his side, gasping in delight at the feel of the fabric.